top of page

 TRIBAL SURNAMES

-Primary surnames are Taptico and Tapp, Nickens and Pinn
+Primary surnames are Taptico and Tapp, Pinn and Nickens

 Core surnames (those families who are descended from one of the primary surnames) are Doggett, Veazy, Curtis, Jett, Wood, Mason, Scott, and Brown